Blixa Bargeld: Career

-In 1980, Bargeld founded the group Einstürzende Neubauten ("Collapsing New Constructions").
+In 1980, Bargeld founded the group Einstürzende Neubauten.
 Bargeld spoke of the early days of Neubauten in 2010:

-The starting point for Neubauten was more that we didn't have anything, so I didn't really have the choice to say 'I am doing this, I am doing that, or maybe I should play organ'.
+The starting point for Neubauten was more that we didn't have anything, so I didn't really have the choice to say "I am doing this, I am doing that, or maybe I should play organ".
 I didn't have any of these things, and I could not afford any of these things, and neither could anybody else in the group.
 It was more of the logical consequence of what can we obtain, and that's how it turned out.
 It certainly didn't start out as an artistic concept to say "let's do something different", it started as an extension of the live situation as it already was.

+Around this time, Bargeld became involved with the German film scene, appearing in Kalt wie eis in 1981 and Berlin Now in 1984, performing music in both.

 From 1983 to 2003, Bargeld was a guitarist and backing vocalist with Nick Cave and the Bad Seeds.
 He also sang lead vocals with Cave on several songs, such as "The Carny" and "The Weeping Song".
 Cave first saw Bargeld performing with Einstürzende Neubauten on TV while the Birthday Party, Cave's band at the time, were touring in Amsterdam.
-He described the music as "mournful", Bargeld as looking "destroyed", and his screams as: "a sound you would expect to hear from strangled cats or dying children."
+He described the music as "mournful", Bargeld as looking "destroyed", and his screams as "a sound you would expect to hear from strangled cats or dying children".

 Bargeld played guitar on the Gun Club song "Yellow Eyes" from their 1987 album Mother Juno.
 He also played on the album Novice by Alain Bashung in 1989.

 Since the mid-1990s, Bargeld has appeared live with his solo Rede/Speech Performances.
 During these performances, usually supported by Neubauten's sound engineer Boris Wilsdorf, he works with microphones, sound effects, overdubbing with the help of sampler loops and speaks English or German.
 The performed pieces include a vocal creation of the DNA of an angel and a parody of a techno song.